jacaTM/flutter_theoremreach/README.md

 Feel free to help :)

 ## Getting Started
-Initialize the TheoremReach plugin with a API token and a User ID.
+Initialize the TheoremReach plugin with an API token and an User ID.

 ```dart
 FlutterTheoremreach().init(apiToken: 'yourtoken', userId: 'youruserid');